AnnekaSillitoe/CV/README.md

 Worked on MVPs and projects to create web applications for clients across the UK.
 16-Week Intensive Web Development Course.
 Worked on a range of projects in different teams, fulfilling different roles each time.
-As well as learning the skills outlined, I learned test driven development, agile methodologies and pair programming.
+As well as learning a range of skills, I learned test driven development, agile methodologies and pair programming.
 I helped teach the course at Founders & Coders by creating learning materials, contributing to the curriculum and mentoring.

 ### Freelance Front-End Web Developer (January 2016 - May 2016) - Kallkwik